AlisonMcAfee/GSAT540/seminar02b.md

 Ali
 Wednesday, January 21, 2015

-tosses = times the coin is flipped in one try tries = toss events p = probability of getting a head turn coinflips into a function
+tosses = times the coin is flipped in one try\n tries = toss events p = probability of getting a head turn coinflips into a function